 Finally, make sure your demand planners constantly solicit input from other departments so that everything your business is doing will be included in your final demand plan.
 For example, your planners will need to know if the marketing department is planning a promotion for a particular product that will most likely drive up demand.
 The same is true when the sales team plans to push a certain product line aggressively.

-There are many reasons to choose Logility’s demand planning software:
+There are many reasons to choose Logility’s DemandAI+ demand planning software:

 - High scalability.
 This makes Logility an ideal platform for growing businesses.